-Whether using an existing IDP or a Custom SAML connector this guide will help make better understanding of the settings involved with completing the setup.
+Whether using an existing IDP or a Custom SAML connector this guide will help make a better understanding of the settings involved with completing the setup.

-Please note, some of these fields may not be required depending on the Identity Provider used with Reward Gateway.
+Please note, that some of these fields may not be required depending on the Identity Provider used with Reward Gateway.

-This is the POST parameter a client’s SAML Response is posted to us in.
 It is defaulted to 'SAML Response' but if it is different it can be changed.

 Signature check to be performed on